 About Fifth Season Financial: A licensed life insurance loan lender in business since 2007 and member of the Better Business Bureau.
-Fifth Season Financial’s Funds for Living and Giving (FLAG) program provides money to people living with late-stage cancer by using their life insurance policy as collateral.
+Fifth Season Financial’s Funds for Living Program provides money to people living with late-stage cancer by using their life insurance policy as collateral.
 They also work with patients who have congestive heart failure, COPD, ALS, MLS and other serious health conditions.
 The goal of the program is to help relieve financial stress so that people living with an advanced stage illness can focus on what is most important in their lives.

 Florida Cancer Specialists Foundation

 About Florida Cancer Specialists Foundation: Florida Cancer Specialists Foundation was created to help patients who need financial assistance while undergoing treatment.
 Thru its AVAIL Fund, the Foundation allows those fighting their battle with cancer to concentrate on recovery rather than their overdue rent, mortgage, electric, or water bill.